-Eating too many foods with added sugars and solid fats sets the stage for potential health problems, such as:
+Eating too many foods with added sugars sets the stage for potential health problems, such as:

 - Weight gain.
-There's usually no single cause for being overweight or obese.
+There's no single cause for being overweight or obese.
 But added sugar might contribute to the problem.
-Adding sugar to foods and beverages makes them more calorie dense.
-It's easy to consume extra calories when eating foods that are sugar sweetened.
+It's easy to get extra calories when eating foods that are sugar sweetened.